elunna/nerfhack-changelog/README.md

 * Intrinsics are granted for both weapons accordingly.
 * Most artifact weapons get negative to-hit penalties instead of positive.
   - The standard to-hit penalty is a flat -10
-  - The crowning weapons (Mjollnir, Excalibur, Stormbringer) have a to-hit penalty of -5.
   - Magicbane and Quick Blade have a +0 to-hit.
 * Lawful and chaotic weapons cannot be two-weaponed (Evil)
 * Quest artifacts cannot be left in bones, they revert to ordinary objects.